 About me

-I am a Ph.D. candidate at the Center for Fluid Mechanics at Brown University under supervision of Prof. Jesse Ault.
-I received my B.S. and M.S. degrees in Mechanical Engineering from the University of Iowa.
-My current research interests include complex fluids, fluid and thermal transport phenomena, computational fluid dynamics, numerical analysis, high-performance computing, and wind energy.
+I earned my Ph.D. in Engineering from Brown University, where I was a member of Fluids and Thermal Sciences Group under the guidance of Prof. Jesse Ault.
+Prior to that, I obtained my B.S. and M.S. degrees in Mechanical Engineering from the University of Iowa.
+My current research interests include complex fluids, fluid and thermal transport phenomena, Heat and Mass Transfer, computational fluid dynamics, numerical analysis, high-performance computing, and wind energy.
+Currently, I am a postdoctoral associate at Rice University under the guidance of Prof. Yong Lin Kong.

 Updates